NancyZhang26/silly_blog/posts/clubbingpackagept3.9.md

 ![Nails](/img/palm_tree/nails.jpg)
 <small>It needs a feature!</small>

 I stormed out of the building carrying a paper bag full of shooters and soju.
+Didn't wanna keep Froggie waiting!
 I tried not to make it jingle.
 But again, nobody cares, but being dramatic is fun.

 Froggie and I got Onigiris before getting on the shuttle.
-We ate them while standing on the sidewalk.
+We ate them while standing on the sidewalk and facing each other.
 We got a shuttle of ravers cruising towards Long Island.
 As I heard the song [People Talk People Sing](https://open.spotify.com/track/1HAflwKirsoDsun2cOIBvx?si=a7fc8c7136e542f9) banging through the speakers, ***<u>I knew I was on the right shuttle.***</u> Froggie said, “They know their audience!”

 There was a girl wearing shawty shorts that said “WAP” on her ___.
 I couldn’t stop staring.